 Wales may be a small country, but the opportunities for adventure are immense.
-Author of Wild Guide Wales Daniel Start shares seven of his favourite places to visit
+Here is a selection of the best places in Wales for outdoor adventures by author of Wild Guide Wales Daniel Start.

 Abereiddy Blue Lagoon, Pembrokeshire